afraz-khan/hush-hush/README.md

      ```
      tmux ls
      ```
-5. You wallet is deployed, now press `Ctrl C` to logout the server and head over to `https://server-public-ip:8080` to see the app.
+5. Your wallet is deployed, now press `Ctrl C` to logout the server and head over to `https://server-public-ip:8080` to see the app.
+   > If you set a domain for the server url during the installation than setup that domain for the server and try to access the wallet at `https://your-domain`.
+   You can serve the flask app behind an nginx server.
+Look for step 6 of [this](https://faun.pub/deploy-flask-app-with-nginx-using-gunicorn-7fda4f50066a) document to configure nginx but application works without that.

 <p align="right">(<a href="#top">back to top</a>)</p>